ravishankarkumar/officialcto/docs/interview-section/design-principles/open-closed-principle.md

 - Use OCP in real-world scenarios with clean code practices (Section 9).

 ## Why the Open-Closed Principle Matters
-OCP ensures systems can be extended with new functionality without modifying existing, tested code, reducing bugs and improving scalability.
-Early in my career, I applied OCP to extend a payment system for an e-commerce platform, adding new payment methods without altering core logic.
-This principle—leveraging polymorphism and abstraction—aligns with clean code practices and is critical for FAANG-level designs.
-Explaining OCP clearly showcases your mentorship skills.
+OCP allows systems to grow by extension rather than modification.
+This reduces bugs in tested code and supports scalability.
+For example, in a payment system, new payment methods can be added without touching the core processor.
+By leveraging abstraction and polymorphism, OCP ensures stability and extensibility.

 In software engineering, OCP helps you:
 - **Enhance Extensibility**: Add features without changing existing code.
 - **Improve Maintainability**: Minimize regression risks in tested modules.
 - **Support Scalability**: Enable systems to grow with new requirements.
-- **Teach Effectively**: Share extensible design strategies with teams.

 ## Key Concepts
 ### 1. Open-Closed Principle Overview